“Branding is what people say about you when you’re not in the room.” – Jeff Bezos

 When you create a logo using colors and fonts that resonate with your audience, you’re providing users with a visual connection they’ll come to recognize on all your platforms.
 This creates familiarity, which, in turn, builds trust.
 And trust leads to higher engagement rates, more followers, and increased conversion rates.

-If you’re yet to develop your logo or if the one you have isn’t quite right, you can create one using a free logo maker.
+If you’re yet to develop your logo or if the one you have isn’t quite right, you can create one using a logo maker.
 These innovative AI logo-generating tools know all the latest market and consumer-related styles and designs.

 How to Market Your Brand on Social Media